coder-hombre/static-vines/README.md

 # Static Vines

-A simple NeoForge mod for Minecraft 1.21.1 that disables random ticking for vines and cave vines, preventing them from growing naturally.
+A simple NeoForge mod for Minecraft 1.21.1 that disables random ticking for cave and weeping vines, preventing them from growing naturally.

 ## Features

-- **Simple Implementation**: Disables random ticking for vine blocks to prevent growth
+- **Simple Implementation**: Disables random ticking for cave and weeping vine blocks to prevent growth
-- **Covers All Vine Types**: Prevents growth for regular vines, cave vines, and cave vine plants
+- **Covers Cave Vine Types**: Prevents growth for cave and weeping vines and cave vine plants
-- **Manual Placement Preserved**: Players can still manually place and use vines normally
+- **Manual Placement Preserved**: Players can still manually place and use cave and weeping vines normally
-- **Lightweight**: Minimal performance impact using direct random tick cancellation
+- **Lightweight**: Should actually save on performance by injectiong and telling minecraft that cave and weeping vines aren't randomly ticking and canceling them instead of trigering growth checks and block updates
 - **Server Compatible**: Works seamlessly in multiplayer environments

 ## How It Works

-The mod uses Mixin to directly override the `randomTick` method for all vine block types:
+The mod uses Mixin to directly override the `randomTick` method for cave and weeping vine block types by targeting `GrowingPlantHeadBlock`:
-- `VineBlock` (regular vines)
+- Cave vines (glow berries)
-- `CaveVinesBlock` (cave vine main blocks)
+- Cave vine plants
-- `CaveVinesPlantBlock` (cave vine plant blocks)
+- Weeping vines

-By making these methods do nothing, vine blocks can no longer grow or spread naturally.
-This is the most direct and efficient way to prevent vine growth.
+By canceling the random tick behavior, cave vine blocks can no longer grow or spread naturally.
+This is the most direct and efficient way to prevent cave vine growth.

-No configuration is needed - the mod automatically disables random ticking for all vine types.
+No configuration is needed - the mod automatically disables random ticking for cave vine types.

 ## Installation